 Police Departments Resources

 Police reports can be obtained from the Records Department.
-Records is open Monday through Friday during the following hours:
+Records is open Monday through Friday between 8:00AM - 4:00PM.

 Yes.
 If you call the Police Department, we will add your home to a vacation checklist.
 The officers get a copy of the list prior to going on patrol.